Wentril/kubernetes_workshop/course.md

         - key: config.txt
           path: config.txt  # Mounts the 'config.txt' key as a file named 'config.txt'
   ```
-  - if items field is omitted, all keys from the ConfigMap will be mounted as files in the specified mountPath, with each key becoming a file named after the key.
+  - if the items field is omitted, all keys from the ConfigMap will be mounted as files in the specified mountPath, with each key becoming a file named after the key.
   ```yaml
   #spec.containers[].volumeMounts:
   - name: foo